binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ---

-## Rule 801d2 Declarant-Witness Prior Statement
+## Rule 801d1 Declarant Witness Prior Statement

-(d) Statements That Are Not Hearsay.
-A statement that meets the following conditions is not hearsay:

-(1) A Declarant-Witness’s Prior Statement.
-The declarant testifies and is subject to cross-examination about a prior statement, and the statement:

-(A) is inconsistent with the declarant’s testimony and was given under penalty of perjury at a trial, hearing, or other proceeding or in a deposition;

-(B) is consistent with the declarant’s testimony and is offered:

-(i) to rebut an express or implied charge that the declarant recently fabricated it or acted from a recent improper influence or motive in so testifying; or

-(ii) to rehabilitate the declarant's credibility as a witness when attacked on another ground; or

-(C) identifies a person as someone the declarant perceived earlier.
+A **declarant-witness’s prior statement** is an exemption to the rule against hearsay if the declarant testifies and is subject to cross-examination about a prior statement, and the statement (A) is inconsistent with the declarant’s testimony and was given under penalty of perjury at a trial, hearing, or other proceeding or in a deposition; (B) is consistent with the declarant’s testimony and is offered (i) to rebut an express or implied charge that the declarant recently fabricated it or acted from a recent improper influence or motive in so testifying; or (ii) to rehabilitate the declarant's credibility as a witness when attacked on another ground; or (C) identifies a person as someone the declarant perceived earlier.

 ---
 ## Rule 801d2 Hearsay Exemption Statements by Opposing Party including Co-Conspirators